deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "You didn't know their surnames?"

 "We had fun together, that's all!"
 Rylee told him.
 "We're not friends or anything.
-We just…yeah."
+We just...yeah."

 She frowned at him.
 "Actually, how did you even know about that?"

-"My, uh…my girlfriend saw you with them.
+"My, uh...my girlfriend saw you with them.
 Ma'am."

-"Huh…" She went still and silent for a second, and then rubbed her face.
+"Huh..."
+She went still and silent for a second, and then rubbed her face.
 "Christ."

 Arés scratched the back of his head.
-"I…Guess I owe you an apology."
+"I...Guess I owe you an apology."

 "No, no." Rylee shook her head.
 "If I'd *known* I'd have called them.
-But, I didn't and I guess that's…Jesus, their little girl."
+But, I didn't and I guess that's...Jesus, their little girl."

 "And my friend."

-"…I'm sorry, Arés."
+"...I'm sorry, Arés."

 "Was that an apology or condolences, ma'am?"

-"Bit of both…" She sighed, and ran a hand over her head.
+"Bit of both..."
+She sighed, and ran a hand over her head.
 Realising that her hair was out of its bun, she let it out and re-did it.
 "Thanks for being straight with me though."

 "You asked."

 She sat awkwardly silent as he studied a chart stuck to the refrigerator, and then he seemed to thaw out entirely.
 "So, hey.
-I've actually been kinda curious…"
+I've actually been kinda curious..."

 "Yeah?"